johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:

 We used DVC in our project by uploading the raw data to a public bucket.
 It did as such not help us in this specific project as we did not require updating the version, but in future cases it will be helpful as it allows to version the training/validation and test data used.
+As a hypothetical scenario, we log requests to our API and would be able to download these logs and annotate them, adding them to the raw data files in DVC.
+We could then train a new model with this extended data.

 ### Question 11